Awngi language

-The Awngi language, in older publications also called Awiya (an inappropriate ethnonym), is a Central Cushitic language spoken by the Awi people, living in Central Gojjam in northwestern Ethiopia.
+The Awngi language, in older publications also called Awiya (an inappropriate ethnonym), is an endangered indigenous Central Cushitic language spoken by the Awi people, traditionally living in Central Gojjam in northwestern Ethiopia.

 Most speakers of the language live in the Agew Awi Zone of the Amhara Region, but there are also communities speaking the language in various areas of Metekel Zone of the Benishangul-Gumuz Region.
 Until recently, Kunfäl, another Southern Agaw language spoken in the area west of Lake Tana, has been suspected to be a separate language.
 It has now been shown to be linguistically close to Awngi, and it should be classified as a dialect of that language.

 Phonology

 Vowels

 The central vowel /ɨ/ is the default epenthetic vowel of the language and almost totally predictable in its occurrence.
 Likewise, /æ/, normally an allophone of /a/, is fossilized in some words and might be justified as a separate phoneme.